Changes and Amendments

 If you use interactive content such as videos, music tracks or maps (embedded in the Website) that is hosted elsewhere, these services will set cookies on your computer.
 Providers such as Google incl.
 YouTube, Vimeo and SoundCloud use these cookies and perhaps other tracking technologies to help them and their partners to analyze the traffic to their websites.
 Please consult the following non-exhaustive list of providers’ privacy policies for further details.

-It is our legitimate interest to use YouTube and other Google products, Vimeo, SoundCloud as well as other sources’ content because we need their services to enrich our content and would not be able to provide you with their videos, music tracks, maps and other content features otherwise.
+It is our legitimate interest to use YouTube and other Google products, Vimeo, Anchor, WeatherWidget as well as possibly other sources’ content because we need their services to enrich our content and would not be able to provide you with their content features otherwise.

-This Website is hosted and maintained in a WordPress server environment.
-As a consequence, there may be visible (what you see in the front end) and invisible (what you do not necessarily see in the back end and only to some extend in the page source) embedded content.
+This Website is hosted and maintained in a WordPress server environment and follows the given advice as outlined in WordPress.com Support.
+As a consequence though, there may be visible (what you see in the front end) and invisible (what you do not necessarily see in the back end and only to some extend in the page source) embedded content.
 To learn more, please consult Automattic’s Privacy notice for Visitors to their users’ websites (e.g. this Website).
 It explains how Automattic processes information about the Visitors of their users’ websites in connection with the services they provide.

 We will disclose any information we collect, use or receive if required or permitted by law, such as to comply with a subpoena, or similar legal process, and when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.